CryptoEmo-dev/.NetNotes/SignarlRSample.md

 ![image](https://github.com/CryptoEmo-dev/.NetNotes/assets/123077155/a44fd709-f343-4943-8145-89177bbb513e)

-NOTE: SIGNALR is usually ** implemented is to include them as part of your project not as CDN**
+NOTE: SIGNALR is usually ** implemented is to include them as part of your project(NUGET) not as CDN**